Do you have a bad day? Maybe you missed a necessary appointment, a date failed, or your presentation turned out badly at an office meeting.

 Your comments could go like, “I’m confident,” “I’m in control.”
 I love and accept the person I am.”, “I’m fearfully and wonderfully made.”

 You could make this a routine and do this every morning when you wake up.
-The positive words you speak of yourself keep you in a cheerful disposition, enabling you to handle the rest of the day with a positive mindset.
+The positive words you speak of yourself keep you cheerful, enabling you to handle the rest of the day with a positive mindset.

 3. Believe you are Succeeding